EnthuWafi/air-asia-booking-system/README.md

 4. Provide passenger details and confirm your reservation.

-5. Make a payment for your reservation by paying via QR code or banking details, and sending the payment file.
+5. Make a payment for your reservation using the provided payment methods.

 6. After successful payment, you will receive a confirmation email with your booking details.

 7. You can manage your reservations and view your booking history in the user profile section.

+### Admin Routes

+To access the admin functionalities, use the following credentials:
+- Username: "EnthuWafi"
+- Password: "wafi"

 ## Contributing